top of page

 "The Bite Scale - An Objective Assessment of the Severity of Dog Bites Based on Evaluation of Wound Pathology

-Level 1.
-Fearful, aggressive, or obnoxious behavior but no skin-contact by teeth.
+Level 1: Fearful, aggressive, or out-of-control behavior but no skin-contact by teeth.

-Level 3.
-One to four punctures from a single bite with no puncture deeper than half the length of the dog’s canine teeth.
+Level 3: One to four punctures from a single bite with no puncture deeper than half the length of the dog’s canine teeth.
+May have slight bruising or lacerations in a single direction, often caused by victim pulling hand away, owner pulling dog away, or gravity (little dog jumps, bites and drops to floor).
+Level 3b.
+Multiple Level 3a. bites.

-Level 4.
-One to four punctures from a single bite with at least one puncture deeper than half the length of the dog’s canine teeth.
-Deep bruising around the wound, or lacerations in both directions.
+Level 4: One to four punctures from a single bite with at least one puncture deeper than half the length of the dog’s canine teeth and considerable bruising around the wound (dog held on for a number of seconds and bore down), or lacerations in both directions (dog held on and shook its head from side to side).

 The above list concerns unpleasant behavior and so, to add perspective: